stephenberry/glaze/README.md

 Glaze has been designed to work as a generic interface for shared libraries and more.
 This is achieved through JSON pointer syntax access to memory.

 Glaze allows a single header API (`api.hpp`) to be used for every shared library interface, greatly simplifying shared library handling.

+> Interfaces are simply Glaze object types.
+So whatever any JSON/binary interface can automatically be used as a library API.

 ## Type Safety